 Want groceries for your Walt Disney World vacation?
-Using a delivery service is a money-saving way to get snacks and foods brought to your hotel.
-This post offers tips, info, and a comparison of Garden Grocer, Amazon Prime Now, Ubering to Trader Joe’s, Whole Foods, or Publix.
+Using a delivery grocery service is a money-saving way to get snacks and foods brought to your hotel.
+This post offers tips, info, and a comparison of Instacart, Amazon Prime Now, Walmart+ or Ubering to Target, Trader Joe’s, Whole Foods, or Publix.
 (Updated May 1, 2023.)